 There has been recent public debate regarding a “carbon bubble” related to oil and gas reserves, which refers to the theory that some assets may become “stranded” as unproduced reserves become uneconomical due to potential future regulations.
-Although it is possible that not all oil and gas assets will get produced, as explained throughout this report, we take carbon prices into account where appropriate in our business planning to avoid having stranded assets.
+Although it is possible that not all oil and gas assets will get produced, as explained throughout our Climate Change Resilience report, we take carbon prices into account where appropriate in our business planning to avoid having stranded assets.
 Additionally, the U.S. Securities and Exchange Commission’s definition of “reserves” requires those assets to be economically producible as of a given date.
 The commodity price used in these calculations is the average of the first-of-the-month pricing of the prior year, projected forward as a “flat” unescalated price for the life of the field.
 For example, the 2017 commodity price used in reserve calculations is similar to the lower price indicated in the IEA’s SDS; thus, current reserves estimates indicate that assets would not be stranded and there would not be a “carbon bubble” even in an aggressive climate change–response scenario such as the IEA’s SDS.

 capital project approvals

 Individual investments are developed, approved and implemented in the context of the strategic plan, segment-specific business plans and commodity price forecasts.
 Investment proposals are evaluated by management and, as appropriate, reported to the Executive Committee and the Board of Directors.
 The company’s final investment decisions are guided by a strategic assessment of the business landscape.

 Our internal carbon price outlook is considered in the economic evaluations supporting major capital project appropriations.
 In addition, a number of GHG-related factors are considered in project-appropriation assessments, such as:

 - The annual profile of anticipated project GHG emissions (both Scope 1 and Scope 2)